anshuman23/tensorflex/README.md

     - The first commit refers to the rather simplistic hello world program for the C API and not in general for Tensorflow.
 This is present [here](https://www.tensorflow.org/install/install_c#validate_your_installation).
 This Hello world test currently works!

 - [ ] __Graph, Tensor and Session based proper TF Hello World test__
     - The next step is to be able to program a real "Hello World!"
 TF program.
-This would involve declaring a string as a Tensorflow constant and then running a session to print the Tensor.
+This would involve declaring a string as a Tensorflow constant and then run a session to print the Tensor.
 As Python is still the best client for TF, this would look something like this in Python:

     ```python
     import tensorflow as tf